Numigi/odoo-account-addons/bank_statement_no_reverse/README.rst

 Bank Statement No Reverse
 =========================

-This module blocks the users from reconciling a bank statement line with reversed or reversal journal items
+This module blocks the users from reconciling a bank statement line with reversed or reversal journal items.

 .. image:: static/description/bank_statement_no_reverse.png